Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Understanding Cyclic Training Dynamics

 We first explore the similarities of gradient information between documents during the training process.
 Our goal is to test the hypothesis that anticipatory recovery is mediated by increased similarity between gradients of proximal documents in our training sequence.

-We do cyclic training for 4 epochs and compute the gradient of each document at the attention layer of transformer block 12 at the conclusion of training.
-In Figure \ref{fig:grad_vis}, we plot the cosine similarities between these gradient vectors of each document.
+\looseness=-10000 We do cyclic training for 4 epochs and compute the gradient of each document at the attention layer of transformer block 12 at the conclusion of training.
+In Figure~\ref{fig:visualization}(a), we plot the cosine similarities between these gradient vectors of each document.
 Results show that the gradients have mostly positive cosine similarities (except for the last document, on which the model has just been trained).
-We predicted the gradient similarities to depend only on $|i-j|$, peaking along the diagonal.
-Instead, to our surprise, the gradient similarities are highest near the center of the heat map.
+To our surprise, the gradient similarities are highest near the center of the heat map rather than peaking along the diagonal.
 That is, the gradient similarity between documents $\bx_{t-1}$ and $\bx_{t}$ depends on where we are in the cycle.
-This result suggests an additional layer to the \methodname{} phenomenon: Recovery for document $\bx_t$ is greatest from training on document $\bx_{t-1}$, but the strength of the potential facilitation between $\bx_{t-1}$ and $\bx_t$ is actually greatest after we train for another $b$ documents (for some small number $b$, which ranges from roughly 10 to 15 in this particular case).
-We verify this by computing the pairwise recovery: we take the model checkpoint after 4 epochs of cyclic training, do $M$ gradient updates on document $\bx_i$ and compute the difference in the loss of document $\bx_j$ before and after these gradient updates, for each pair of documents $(\bx_i, \bx_j)$.
-We plot these pairwise loss recoveries in Figure \ref{fig:dipping_vis}.
-Results confirm that the amount of recovery on document $\bx_j$ is highest when the model checkpoint is taken from roughly 10 to 15 documents before or after document $\bx_j$ in cyclic training and then fine-tuned on a proximal document $\bx_i$ in the sequence.
+This result suggests an additional layer to the \methodname{} phenomenon: Recovery for document $\bx_t$ is greatest from training on document $\bx_{t-1}$, but the strength of the potential facilitation between $\bx_{t-1}$ and $\bx_t$ is actually greatest after we train for another $b$ documents (for some small number $b$).
+We verify this by computing the pairwise recovery: we take the model checkpoint after 4 epochs of cyclic training, and then for each pair of documents $(\bx_i, \bx_j)$, we do $M$ gradient updates on $\bx_i$ and compute the difference in the loss of $\bx_j$ before and after these gradient updates.
+We plot these pairwise loss recoveries in Figure~\ref{fig:visualization}(b).
+Results confirm that the amount of recovery on document $\bx_j$ is highest when the model checkpoint is taken from roughly $b$ documents before or after document $\bx_j$ in cyclic training and then fine-tuned on a proximal document $\bx_i$ in the sequence.
 The fact that this pairwise loss recovery matrix is roughly symmetric also suggests that the anticipatory recovery phenomenon approximately exhibits task symmetry: gradient updates on document $\bx_t$ decrease the loss for document $\bx_{t+k}$ for small integers $k$, and vice versa.
 We provide additional visualizations for $T=50, 100, 200$ in \cref{sec:additional_visualizations} and a more detailed description for this phenomenon.